 AiMesh with wired backhauling: How to connect the hardware units

-When you choose wired backhauling, there are two scenarios in terms of hardware arrangement: Standard and mesh AP mode.
+When you choose wired backhauling, there are two scenarios in terms of hardware arrangement: Standard mode and mesh AP mode.

 Standard scenario: Primary AiMesh router + AiMesh wired satellite nodes.

 This configuration is generally recommended, and it works best.

 In this case, the way you link the hardware units together follows the same rules as that of a standard router, specifically: